 We have student of all ages, including in their 60s and 70s using The Yoga Trapeze, but for sure talk to (and trust) your doctor.

-The maximum usage of the Yoga Trapeze is 350lbs (weight tested for up to 300 lbs, although the strength of where you hang it is generally the limiting factor.
+The maximum usage of the Yoga Trapeze is 350lbs (weight tested for up to 600lbs), although the strength of where you hang it is generally the limiting factor.
 Please be sure that wherever you hang the trapeze can support your weight.

 If the trapeze is digging into either your back or your thighs it means you have not positioned it correctly.
 When you sit in the trapeze it should only cover a small area, from your upper thighs to the middle of your bottom.
-Imagine you are sitting in a tire swing - this is how you should position yourself in the trapeze (see the picture above).
+Imagine you are sitting in a tire swing: that is how you should position yourself in the trapeze (see the picture above).
 Be sure to check out our tutorials and videos to get all the proper alignment instructions.

 The trapeze can certainly help with back pain and flexibility.
 To get rid of the lower back pain we would suggest starting with a few minutes a day just hanging upside down, it’s good for your spine and it feels great.
 Just try to do daily stretching, even just 15 minutes a day – that will make a big difference.